 Who should receive training and technical assistance:

-The school district pays the cost of training you, your child, appropriate family members and the people involved in your child’s education.
+The school district pays the cost of training you, your child, appropriate family members and the people involved in your child’s education receive.

 When the school buys equipment for your child, the equipment belongs to the school district.
 If you buy equipment for your child to use, it belongs to you.
 However, it does not matter who owns the equipment.
 If your child uses it in school, then it is the school’s responsibility to make sure that the equipment works well in the school.